X (Chris Brown album): Background

-On November 8, 2012, in an interview with Power 106's (KPWR) at Los Angeles, California, Brown debuted the dance-pop track titled "Nobody's Perfect".
-The song was supposed to be the first single for his upcoming sixth album, under the working title of Carpe Diem, which was due to be released in 2013.
-However the single was never released, Brown changed idea on the concept for the album, and after concluding his Carpe Diem Tour in the last days of 2012, Brown's next studio album started to develop.
+On November 8, 2012, during an interview with Power 106's (KPWR) in Los Angeles, California, Brown premiered the dance-pop track titled "Nobody's Perfect."
+The song was intended to serve as the lead single for his upcoming sixth album, under the working title of Carpe Diem, which was due to be released in 2013.
+However, the single was ultimately never released.
+Brown decided to revise the concept for the album, and following the conclusion of his Carpe Diem Tour in the last days of 2012, the singer's next studio album started to develop.
+The singer said that Carpe Diem was “about seizing the day, living in the moment.
+We had maybe 15 or 16 songs done for that album, and I did a Carpe Diem tour overseas.
+But when I got back from that tour, I kind of switched the album concept”.
 MTV News confirmed the development of the album, with Brown collaborating with producers, such as Timbaland, Danja and Diplo, among others.